EAddario/erised/README.md

 **erised** is full of bugs and "_...men have wasted away before it, not knowing if what they have seen is real, or even possible..._" so use it with caution for it gives no knowledge or truth.

 Of all of its deficiencies, the most notable is:
+* Using the _-path_ option could lead to significant security risks.
+By default, **erised** sets this option to point to the same directory in which is running and, when the _X-Erised-Response-File_ header is set, it will search recursively for a matching filename in the current directory and **all** subdirectories underneath, returning the contents of the first match.
+For example, if you set this value to your root directory (_-path=/_) **erised** will scan the entire volume for a match
 * https protocol is not yet supported

 I may or may not address this in a future release.
 Caveat Emptor